MAnitosik/minecraft-modpack/README.md

 - Allure Dark Theme GUI (waiting for the update)

 ### TODO
-- find a mod to place waypoints in the world (and waypoints also should be placed upon death)
 - Sepals (waiting for the update + buggy)
 - C2ME OpenCL Acceleration Module (buggy)
 - add a datapack which overhauls bastion (add the datapack to important structures)